efmkoene/efmkoene.github.io/_posts/2017-01-29-liberals-want-US-to-admit-all-the-refugees-and-pray-we-dont-get-blown-up.md

 __\# The Confused Syllogism: Insert persuasive suggestions into someone's argument__
 __\# The House-Of-Cards: Refute a single premiss to claim everything is wrong__
-_"CNN called the protests “spontaneous” – which is quite remarkable – considering a number of protesters were waving professionally-made banners and posters.
-The author suggests that the protests weren't spontaneous but somehow organized."_ The suggestion that the protesters had professionally-made banners doesn’t mean the protest wasn’t spontaneous.
+_"CNN called the protests “spontaneous” – which is quite remarkable – considering a number of protesters were waving professionally-made banners and posters._" The author suggests that the protests weren't spontaneous but somehow organized.
+The suggestion that the protesters had professionally-made banners doesn’t mean the protest wasn’t spontaneous.
 It bashes CNN on the side, a favorite past-time activity at Fox News.

 __\# The Generalization Of The Specific: Agree on a specific case — use it as if it implies the general case__
 __\# The Absurd: Offer a confusing argument, not easily taken apart__